bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Event Methods</h4>

-jQuery provides quite a few methods, all of which are based around registering user behaviors as they interact with the browser.
+<p>jQuery provides quite a few methods, all of which are based around
+registering user behaviors as they interact with the browser.
 These methods register quite a few events, most popularly, but not limited to, browser, form, keyboard, and mouse events.
-The most popular of these methods include:
+The most popular of these methods include:</p>

 <h4>Browser Events</h4>